InteractiveAdvertisingBureau/ads-cert-openrtb3-verifier/openrtb-ads-cert-verification/README.md

 Read about Ads.Cert - Signed Bid Requests here: [IAB Ads.Cert](https://github.com/InteractiveAdvertisingBureau/openrtb/blob/master/ads.cert:%20Signed%20Bid%20Requests%201.0%20BETA.md)

-This service is intended to be used in verification of the said requests by checking whether the signature provided in the request is not forged or modified.
+This service is intended to be used for verification of the digital signature in ORTB requests by checking whether the signature provided is forged or not.

 ###Usage

-Instantiate an object of VerificationService to access the methods used to verify the request.
-The class VerificationService is thread-safe so it is recommended to use it as a singleton.
+Instantiate an object of ``` VerificationService ``` to access the methods for verifying the request.
+The class VerificationService is thread-safe so it is recommended to be used as a singleton.
+Furthermore, optionally, a sampling percentage can be provided while instantiation to control the percentage of requests for which such a verification is desired.
+The default value of sampling rate is 100, which means that all requests will be verified.

 Two more implementations are provided for VerificationService which supports the use of caches such as JCache and Guava.
 The caches store the PublicKey present at a given url.
-The corresponding classes for these caches are VerificationServiceJCache and VerificationServiceGuavaCache.
+The corresponding classes are ``` VerificationServiceJCache ``` and ``` VerificationServiceGuavaCache ```.

-Additionally, default implementations for both caches are also provided.
+Additionally, default implementation for both caches are also provided.
 You can either use them or pass your own cache object to the constructor.

 **JCache:**